LinkNYC: Content and advertising

-New York City does not pay for the system because CityBridge oversees the installation, ownership, and operations, and is responsible for building the new optic infrastructure under the streets.
-CityBridge stated in a press release that the network would be free for all users, and that the service would be funded by advertisements.
-This advertising will provide revenue for New York City as well as for the partners involved in CityBridge.

-The advertising is estimated to bring in over $1 billion in revenue over twelve years, with the City of New York receiving over $500 million, or about half of that amount.
-Technically, the LinkNYC network is intended to act as a public internet utility with advertising services.
-However, in four of the first five years the Links have been active, actual revenue fell short of goals.
-This is partially due to the fact that some local small businesses and non-profits were given advertisement space for free.
+LinkNYC displays many kinds of content from advertising and community notes to artist and social media spotlights.
+Art on Link features New York City artists and displays their work on Link kiosks throughout the city.
 The Links' advertising screens also display "NYC Fun Facts", one-sentence factoids about New York City, as well as "This Day in New York" facts and historic photographs of the city, which are shown between advertisements.
 In April 2018, some advertising screens started displaying real-time bus arrival information for nearby bus routes, using data from the MTA Bus Time system.
 Other things displayed on Links include headlines from the Associated Press, as well as weather information, comics, contests, and "content collaborations" where third-party organizations display their own information.
 As part of the Link Local program, in 2017, LinkNYC began allowing small business owners to advertise on the nearest two LinkNYC kiosks to their stores.
 The kiosks have also run promotions for black-owned businesses and LGBT sites.
+After his election in 2026, Mayor Zohran Mamdani has used LinkNYC kiosks to promote new policies and to stream sporting games.

-Links in some areas, especially lower-income and lower-traffic areas, are expected to not display advertisements because it is not worthwhile for CityBridge to advertise in these areas.
-Controversially, the Links that lack advertising are expected to exhibit network speeds that may be as slow as one-tenth of the network speeds of advertisement-enabled Links.
-As of 2014, wealthier neighborhoods in Manhattan, Brooklyn, and Queens were expected to have the most Links with advertisements and fast network speeds, while poorer neighborhoods and Staten Island would get slower Links with no advertising.
+Links in some areas, especially lower-income and lower-traffic areas, were not intended to display advertisements because they were not worthwhile for CityBridge to advertise in these areas; these Links had slower network speeds than advertisement-enabled Links.
+Wealthier neighborhoods in Manhattan, Brooklyn, and Queens received the most Links with advertisements and fast network speeds, while poorer neighborhoods and Staten Island would get slower Links with no advertising.
 CityBridge sold fewer advertisements than expected, and it defaulted on $70 million owed to the city in July 2021.